Western Province cricket team: Coaching staff

+Claire Terblanche is the current Head Coach of the Western Province Women's team.
+Claire has been in the role since 2021 where the team has received tremendous success having won 3 titles since being in charge.

-Youth Cricket
+Youth cricket

 The RPCs and Hubs programme plays a key role in identifying players from previously disadvantaged areas to be a part of an organised, high-performance environment within their communities and structures.
 This has the aim of reshaping the cricketing landscape and changing lives through developing the raw skills of kids from non-traditional feeder systems.

 Western Province HUBS are as follows: